Key Takeaways

 Even fundamental features like tracking MRR (monthly recurring revenue) are locked behind the Enterprise plan.

-2. Their contracts aren’t flexible
+HubSpot CRM cons: 2.
+Their contracts aren’t flexible

 While we’re on the topic of flexibility, here’s another one that many businesses frown on.
-Except for the starter plan, you’ll have to commit annually to every plan you select.
-So, even if you choose to pay monthly, you will still have to agree to an annual contract!
+Except for the starter plan, you’ll have to commit annually to every plan you select, which is one of the most discussed HubSpot drawbacks.

 This is a major HubSpot con, especially for small businesses.